 A Unique Way to Market Your Music Lessons on Youtube

 A talk show format featuring your students.
 Either an internet “radio show” (a podcast) or a “TV show” (YouTube or Facebook live show)

 Everyone Loves Your Voice

 A talk show would allow you to create a magical and memorable moment for your students.
-Recitals and concerts is the obvious way to do this.
+Recitals and concerts are the obvious way to do this.
 Your competitor probably does this as well.
-Perhaps you celebrate students musical accomplishments with a certificate and Instagram pic.
+Perhaps you celebrate students’ musical accomplishments with a certificate and Instagram pic.
 A “TV” or “radio” show allows you to take the celebration to another level.